uber/uber-pay-reference-app/README.md

 > This project is an example for the Uber Pay API.
 Support on this project may be limited.

 This project shows how to integrate with [Uber Pay](https://developer.uber.com/docs/payments/introduction).
-It assists you in learning the fundamentals of the initiation.
+It assists you in learning the fundamentals of the initiation of a deposit flow.
 In a simplified environment for you to easily understand what is going on at all times.
 This API both mocks the Uber client (`src/app`) and creates an integration to initiate a payment request with (`src/merchant`).

 The goal of this project is to help you integrate, and go live faster with our APIs by avoiding common pitfalls.